aspuru-guzik-group/MERMaid/README.md

 ```
 python -m mermaid.main
 ```
-All intermediate files from each module will be saved in your stipulated output directory.
+All intermediate files from each module will be saved in your stipulated output directory by default.

 ### 2.3 Running individual modules
 #### 2.3.1 VisualHeist for image segmentation from scientific PDF documents